Global Policies in Immuta

 Use the minimum number of policies possible to achieve the data privacy needed.

 Data Policies determine what data users see when they've gained access to a data source.
-The types of Data Policies are defined below, but for a detailed explanation of each type, see the Appendix.
+The types of Data Policies are defined below, but for a detailed explanation of each type, see the Reference Guide.

 |Masking||Masking policies hide values in data, providing various levels of utility while still preserving privacy.|